G-M-C/Web-Dev-Journal/README.md

 # Web_Dev_Journal
-A repo for all those looking to get started with Web Development .
+A great place for those looking to explore Web Development.